NathanCustom Tailors

 How to take it:

 1. Bend your arm slightly -- about a 15-degree bend at the elbow.
 Do not hold your arm straight like a robot.
-A slight bend gives you room to move in the finished jacket.
+Generation Tux, a national menswear retailer, gives the same instruction: measure with a slight bend in the elbow, never a perfectly straight arm, from the shoulder end down to the wrist bone with a flexible tape.5 A slight bend gives you room to move in the finished jacket.

 2. Place the tape at the tip of your shoulder (same bony point you found for the shoulder width measurement).